sujaytalesara/Distributed-File-System/README.md

 # Distributed File Server :
-This system is constructed using REST services, written in python using web.py.

-# Usage --
-Current configuration has one clients with on server file named Hello.txt.
+Distributed File System is implemented in Python using RESTful Webservices.
+Web.py is used to implement RESTful webservices in python.
+NFS File System style is used.

+Six main components are implemented in DFS.
+The following are them:
+1. Distributed Transparent File Access
+2. Directory Service
+3. Security Service
+4. Lock Service
+5.)
+Client Proxy
+6.)
+Caching - In progress

-# Distributed Transparent File Access --
+# 1. Distributed Transparent File Access --
-The system is modeled based on upload/download.Downloads only occur if files are modified and writes are pushed upstream.
-Users interact with system through the client service.
-Authenticated users can write to files, and these writes go to a primary copy, which in turn distributes copies of the files to replica nodes.

-# Client Service --
-Act as a proxy between user interface and file system.
-Client will allow users to read file content and write to it.
-The write encapsulates both opening the file and writing to it.
-As a result at no point the client will keep the file open.
-Files are locked before writes are propagated
+The following are the tasks that is taken care by distributed file server:
+1. Makes a call to the Authentication server for authentication.
+2. Carry out the read and write operations.
+3.)
+Instead of provding a download option, file are directly written on the server to avoid version issues.

-# Lock service --
+# 2. Lock service --
-Authenticates user.Locks file if available.
-If it is already locked, the user is added to the queue.
-When a user unlocks, the server assigns the lock to the user in the queue if there is one, and notifies it.
-However, the whole system is susceptible deadlocks, as files could be left locked and other clients waiting for the lock.
+Maintains a persistent dictionary that stores filenames and the corresponding lock state : lock - 1 and unlock - 0.
+First Checks whether the requested file is locked or not.
+Does the locking of file (whenever a write method) when triggered.
+Unlock the file when triggered (after write operation is completed)

-# Directory service --
+# 3. Directory service --
 The directory service is the most important components.
 It has a full view of the status of files, this includes: where files are stored, information about primary and secondary fileservers.
+A persistent dictionary is maintained at the Directory Server side in which filename, absolute file path and the port number in which the file server (in which that particular filename resides) runs.
 Unfortunately, this means that directory service is a single point of failure and would have to handle lot of traffic.

-# File accesses --
-When a client does a filesearch, the directory service returns metadata of the file.
-It also includes address of a replica fileserver.
-This is because reads go to a replica fileserver.

-Writes on the otherhand go to the primary fileserver, which in turn pushes the changes to the replica.
-It retrieves the information about the replicas from the directory service

-# Handling transactions --
-Similar to the fileserver the directory server also has its own shadow copy, which is merged at a successful commit.

-# Replication service --
-As described above reads go to the secondary copies and writes to the primary copy.
+# 4.)
+Security (authentication Server) -
+As a first step, client is asked to login to the system.
+The username and password is authenticated by the Authentication Server.
+Authentication server maintains a persistent dictionary at its side in which the usernames and corresponding passwords are saved.
+After the authentication of the client, server sends back the token that is encrypted using the client’s password.

+# 5. Client Proxy -
+A client program has been created that includes a client proxy that calls each of servers via rest calls.
+The client takes the input from the user and passes the received data to the client proxy.
+The user is not aware about the client proxy that runs in the background.
+Client proxy is responsible for making the rest call to each of the servers which are up in the order.
+The following are the steps that are taken care by the client proxy:
+1. Client proxy receives the username and password and make a rest call to the Authentication Server for the authentication.
+2. It then makes a call to the Directory Server by passing the filename and receives the absolute file path along with the fileserver address.
+3. Makes appropriate calls to the lock server for locking and unlocking the files.
+4. Makes calls to the file server for read and write operations.

+The following is the flow of the read and write operations:
+If the operation requested by user is read:

+Case 1 – File is not locked
+If the file is not locked, make another call to the lock server to lock the file by passing the encrypted filename and receive the response from lock server -> encrypts the file path and content to be written and makes a call to the file server by passing this encrypted message to write the content in the file -> Receives the encrypted success message from file server -> decrypts the success message and displays it -> Unlock the file by calling lock service.

+Case 2 – file is locked
+If the file is locked, display that the write operation is not possible and exits.

-# Caching --
+# 6. Caching --
 When a client introduces an new file to the system, the directory server creates metadata for the file.
 It includes timestamp of when it was updated.
 During reads, the client checks with the directory service if the local copy is dated, if so it will retrieve the latest from the fileserver.

-# Fileserver service --
-The directory will point client to primary server for writes and reads to the secondary ones.

-# Stores the files --
-Starts by registering itself then it regularly sends heartbeats to the directory service.
-Each fileserver represent a directory.
-The directory name is passed in an environment variable Asynchronously sends the copy (if primary copy)

 # Commands -
 1.) sign up --> Signs up a user